alexwoolford/alexwoolford.github.io/_posts/2021-05-17-confluent-cloud-to-neo4j-aura.md

     │"Adventure"       │3      │
     └──────────────────┴───────┘

-The main purpose of this article was to show how we can stream events from Confluent Cloud into Neo4j Aura.
+The purpose of this article was to show how we can stream events from Confluent Cloud into Neo4j Aura.
 I'm hopeful that this will serve as a customizable recipe.

+Managed cloud services are a lot simpler to operate than self-managed environments, and they're almost always a lot cheaper when we consider the total cost of ownership.
+In addition, services like these can remove a lot of risk from a project since we can evaluate ideas a lot faster.